carstenbauer/MonteCarlo.jl/docs/src/models/ising.md

 * `dims`: dimensionality of the cubic lattice (i.e. 1 = chain, 2 = square lattice, etc.)
 * `L`: linear system size

-!!! note

-    So far only `dims=2` is supported.
-Feel free to extend the model and create a pull request!

 ## Supported Monte Carlo flavors